akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

  - `/` the so-called _root guardian_.
 This is the parent of all actors in the system, and the last one to stop when the system itself is terminated.
  - `/system` the _system guardian_.
 Akka or other libraries built on top of Akka may create actors in the _system_ namespace.
- - `/user` the _guardian_.
+ - `/user` the _user guardian_.
 This is the top level actor that you provide to start all other actors in your application.

 The easiest way to see the actor hierarchy in action is to print `ActorRef` instances.
 In this small experiment, we create an actor, print its reference, create a child of this actor, and print the child's reference.
 We start with the Hello World project, if you have not downloaded it, download the Quickstart project from the @scala[[Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka&amp;project=akka-quickstart-scala)]@java[[Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka&amp;project=akka-quickstart-java)].